lica2025/lica2025.github.io/logistics.md

     <p>Participants staying on campus will be staying at either Semmens Hall or The Lodge, described <a href="https://www.matrix-inst.org.au/accommodation">here</a>; see campus map below.</p>
     <p>Participants staying off-campus must either take the bus 30 described above from Ballarat or the RACV Goldfields Resort, or will otherwise be within walking distance of the MATRIX Institute.</p>
     <img src="/CreswickCampus.png" alt="MATRIX campus map">

-    <p>Participants may also wish to book off-campus accommodation nearby the MATRIX Institute.
-Information can be found <a href="https://www.matrix-inst.org.au/accommodation/#post-332">here</a>.</p>

 </div>